babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 Remember to flush your iptables using [this](https://rlworkman.net/howtos/iptables/chunkyhtml/x6015.html) script.

 Just like before, copy the contents into a shell script.
 Make it executable and execute the file.
-Confirm that your IPtable is back to it's default setting.
+Confirm that your IPtable is back to its default setting.
 ```md
 nano flush-iptables.sh
 chmod +x flush-iptables.sh